 (Paramont Records)

-On November 2, 1970, Paramount Records released this infamous Christmas album which featured classic tunes sung by the six original Brady kids.
+Paramount Records released the infamous album, Christmas with the Brady Bunch, November 1970.
+It featured classic tunes sung by the six original Brady kids.
 Given that the children were actors and not necessarily singers, the results were mixed.
 (The kids got much better at singing years later.)

 (TVDB)